 Chris Dvorak (intern ringer): Chris started ringing handbells with his church, Blessed Sacrament, in 2011, with no prior musical background.
 He just loved the way it sounded and it looked like a lot of fun.
 After attending a Virginia Bronze concert in 2013, it just enhanced his desire to learn faster.
 He joined Virginia Bronze in 2014 as a roady, and is now an intern ringer.
 In addition to handbells, Chris enjoys golf, tennis and is a high school basketball referee.

-Elise Flick: Is a junior at the Potomac School and has been taking handbells classes since fifth grade.
+Elise Flick: Is a senior at the Potomac School and has been taking handbells classes since fifth grade.
 During her freshman year, Elise was accepted into the school’s Visual and Performing Arts Concentration, pioneering a focus in handbells.
 She is a current and original member of the National Honors Handbell Ensemble and enjoys solo ringing as well.
 Elise can usually be found camping out in the handbells classroom at her school or in her room arranging a wide variety of her favorite music for handbells.

-Alan Payne: Alan is a northern Virginia native with a general affection for music of all types.
+Alan Payne (Vice President): Alan is a northern Virginia native with a general affection for music of all types.
 He starting ringing handbells with Fairfax United Methodist Church (FUMC) in 2011 when helping as the Director’s assistant for the Youth Handbell Choir.
 Soon thereafter he joined the Adult Handbell choir at FUMC and has been ringing with them ever since.
 Alan typically plays in the lower bass section (big bells), but occasionally moves over to cover percussion as the opportunities arise.

 Alice Real: Alice has been ringing for over 13 years and also plays piano.
 In college, she played harpsichord and recorder with the William & Mary Early Music Ensemble.
 Alice has a bachelor’s degree in history and music and a masters in early elementary education.
 She is an elementary general music teacher with Fairfax County Public Schools.